The Search for Mexico’s Disappeared

-Since 2006, more than 40,000 people have disappeared in Mexico.
-These disappearances remain largely unsolved: the Mexican state rarely investigates or prosecutes those responsible, especially in Since 2006, more than 40,000 people have disappeared in Mexico.
+Since 2006, more than 60,000 people have disappeared in Mexico.
 These disappearances remain largely unsolved: the Mexican state rarely investigates or prosecutes those responsible, especially in cases where state agents themselves are accused as perpetrators.
 Despite this, people not only continue to report disappearances – but many mobilize, publicly demand accountability, and risk their lives demanding to know “where are they?”
 Given the risks and institutional barriers, why and how do people mobilize for justice?
 How does this mobilization affect the individuals involved, the cases they advocate for, and the institutions they interact with?
 And what do these movements and outcomes teach us about what it will take to disrupt entrenched patterns of impunity in states struggling with grave human rights violations and weak rule of law?

-Bootstrap Justice: Activists, Advocates, and the Search for Mexico’s Disappeared leverages nine years of mixed methods research to make the novel argument that victims of crime, both individually and collectively, take advantage of legal and political opportunities opened by the divided loyalties of state officials in their pursuit of justice.
+Bootstrap Justice: The Search for Mexico’s Disappeared leverages nine years of mixed methods research to make the novel argument that victims of crime, both individually and collectively, take advantage of legal and political opportunities opened by the divided loyalties of state officials in their pursuit of justice.
 The book addresses three related questions: Why, how, and to what effect do individuals and collectives mobilize for justice when faced with grave human rights violations?

 By tracing the life histories of individuals, I show how the disappearance of a loved one is a critical juncture in each person’s consciousness and daily life.
 A homemaker transforms herself into a strategic negotiator and meets with the president about her son’s disappearance; a struggling single mother leads a hunger strike which spawns the creation of a new “Search Unit” within the Attorney General’s office; a traveling gold salesman trains himself to lead forensic search parties for victims’ remains.
 I explore how each person’s previous experiences with their family, institutions and the state equipped them with both the skills and self-perception to enable their transformations.
 I argue, however, that their individual trajectories were highly contingent on their interactions with the state after the disappearances of their loved ones.
 I probe how each understands “justice” - which swings dramatically between punishing those responsible, collective reparations, and recognition of their loss by powerful actors - and trace how their decisions about how and when to mobilize individually and collectively are shaped by these understandings.
 Finally, by situating these individuals within social movement organizations and following them as they work to hold the state accountable, I illustrate how individual trajectories reshape judicial processes and institutional outcomes.